 Climb the Harbour Town Lighthouse

-This iconic red and white lighthouse has been a stalwart fixture of the community for half a century.
-A beacon of saving ships from wrecking on these Lowcountry shores, it’s become the symbol of the island itself, and seeing it is one of the best things to do in South Carolina.
+The iconic red and white lighthouse has been a stalwart fixture of the community for half a century.
+It started as a beacon to save ships from the lowcountry shores and became a symbol of the island over the decades.
+Now seeing it is one of the best things to do in South Carolina.

-The climb to the top of Harbor Town Lighthouse requires only 114 steps, and it offers some pretty stellar sweeping vistas of the island.
-Learn about the nautical history at the museum, and be sure to take advantage of all the stunning photo ops here.
+The climb to the top of Harbor Town Lighthouse requires only 114 steps and offers some pretty stellar sweeping island vistas.
+Learn about the museum’s nautical history, and take advantage of all the stunning photo ops here.
 CQ’s is an upscale restaurant that offers seafood and some excellent food.

 Check out the Coastal Discovery Museum

-The butterfly habitat hosts many native species, so be sure to enjoy a dreamy walk-through of their home.
+The butterfly habitat hosts many native species, so enjoy a dreamy walk-through of their home.
 Engage with the ecology by exploring the landscape to identify live oaks or camellia plants.
 See if you can spot dolphins in the salt marshes or turtles in the lush gardens.

 One of the great activities to enjoy in Sea Pines is horseback riding through the community nature trails.
 Lawton Stables are set within the community and are open to the public for horseback rides.

 They offer easy one-hour trail rides for novices along the lovely nature trails surrounding the farm.
 Kids can also enjoy pony rides or visit the farm for free to meet some of the animals.
 The stables ask visitors not to feed the horses human food but are happy to sell some feed for a nominal charge to feed the ponies.